-Updates all PO files to match the POT file using msgmerge.
-Triggered whenever new changes are pulled from the upstream repository.
+Updates all PO files (as configured by File mask) to match the POT file (as configured by Template for new translations) using msgmerge.

+This addon is triggered whenever new changes are pulled from the upstream repository.
+You can configure most of the msgmerge command line options through the addon configuration.